jimbobbennett/jims-blog/blog/content/blogs/led-ticker-tape/index.md

 You can find the code with full documentation in my [NeoPixelTickerTape GitHub repo](https://github.com/jimbobbennett/NeoPixelTickerTape).

-You can also download a NuGet pckage to use in your apps:
+You can also download a NuGet package to use in your apps:

 ![Select this to access the nuget](https://img.shields.io/nuget/v/JimBobBennett.NeoPixelTickerTape.svg?style=flat&logo=nuget)